GandhiCloudLab/Understanding-Reports-and-Dashboards-in-Envizi/readme.md

 Techically, Envizi API is a Web Service API which employs RESTful architecture and returns data in JSON format.

-Using the APIs you can able to retrive the following.
+Using the APIs you can able to do the following.
-Retrieve report names
+- Retrieve report names
-Retrieve report parameters
+- Retrieve report parameters
-Retrieve report data
+- Retrieve report data

-Refer the below article to know more about How to use Envizi API.
+Refer the below article to understand about How to use Envizi API.

 Use APIs to expose Envizi data to external systems https://developer.ibm.com/articles/use-apis-to-expose-envizi-data-for-external-systems/